Topics

 The report also highlighted the impact of the recent cyberattack on Change Healthcare.
 Seventy percent of organizations reported being directly affected, spurring a shift to bolster cybersecurity.

-Among the best practices healthcare organizations can adopt to strengthen their cybersecurity measures are auditing their systems and that of their vendors for potential vulnerability, Feinberg said.
-They also need to ensure they have the right technical talent and expertise in cybersecurity on-call.
+Among the best practices healthcare organizations can adopt to strengthen their cybersecurity measures are auditing their systems and those of their vendors for potential vulnerability, Feinberg said.
+They also need to ensure they have the right technical talent and expertise in cybersecurity on call.

 "There is a risk that smaller organizations treat these audits as performative and perfunctory," he said.
 "As a result, many will not meaningfully strengthen their defenses."